Climate Change (Information Disclosure Based on TCFD Recommendations)

 Identification and Evaluation of Climate Change Risks

-ITOCHU organizes the information we gather on climate change risks and opportunities into the material climate change-related risks and opportunities (risk criteria), with analysis for both transition and physical risks.
+ITOCHU organizes the information we gather on climate change risks and opportunities into our Material Climate Change-related Risks and Opportunities (risk criteria), with analysis for both transition and physical risks.
 We use risk criteria to identify and assess climate change risks in the risk management process for each phase of business, including the start of a new business, existing businesses, handled products, supply chains, Group company business management, and business strategy reviews.

 Climate change risks gathered during the risk assessment process are deliberated by the Sustainability Committee and other relevant committees to ensure we continuously review risk criteria and the risk identification process.
 During these deliberations, the relevant committees incorporate opinions received form the Sustainability Advisory Board, which promotes dialogue concerning sustainability between ITOCHU management and external stakeholders.